ngaskill/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/03-using-views-in-android-screenlets.markdown

 Using a Liferay Screens *view*, you can set your screenlet's UI components, behavior, and look and feel.
 They let you focus on a screenlet's UI and UX, without having to worry about its core functionality.
-Liferay's screenlets come with several views, and more are being developed by Liferay and the community.
+Liferay's screenlets come with several views, and more are being developed by Liferay and its community.
 A Liferay screenlet's views are specified in its [reference documentation](/develop/reference/-/knowledge_base/6-2/screenlets-in-liferay-screens-for-android).
 This tutorial shows you how to use views in Android screenlets.
+It's easy;
-It's straightforward; you'll master using views in no time!
+you'll master using views in no time!

 Here are some view layer components you should understand: